IR35 contract reviews for IR35 status – a guide for contractors

 Failure to have the contract reviewed could leave the contractor exposed to subsequent claims by HMRC for back taxes, interest and IR35 penalties, should the contractor be investigated. the financial impact of being caught by IR35 is considerable.

-Choosing not to check their contract before signing will almost certainly cost a contractor money in the long term, particularly as IR35 contract reviews can be relatively inexpensive.
+Contractors that overlook reviewing their contract risk losing money in the long term, particularly as IR35 contract checks can be relatively inexpensive.
 Importantly, such reviews can also be used to demonstrate to HMRC that the contractor is taking ‘reasonable care’ with their tax affairs.

 HMRC require that all taxpayers, contractors and otherwise, demonstrate ‘reasonable care’ in the management of their tax affairs.
 Failure to take reasonable care could result in a range of sanctions from fines to even imprisonment in extreme cases.